301 FW 4

 (b) Broaden industry participation in meeting Government requirements, and

 (c) Assist specific types of businesses to obtain contracts and subcontracts, such as small businesses, minority-owned businesses, and other businesses that help us to meet our goals to improve socioeconomic conditions when we award them contracts.
+See FAR 5.002 for details.
+The Service has statutory goals for small business procurement (see 15 U.S.C.
+644 and Small Business Administration Goaling Program) that must be met annually in support of the Small Business Act.

 (2) Evaluation factors for bids and proposals: For all acquisitions, evaluation factors must be clear, stated in the announcement and the solicitation, and carefully followed.

-(a) Procurements using SAP: Evaluation factors must include price; however, the solicitation may also include other factors such as delivery times or past performance.
+(a) Procurements using SAP: Evaluation factors must include price; however, the solicitation may also include other factors, such as delivery times or past performance.

-(b) Procurements not using SAP: Evaluation factors must include both price and past performance; however, the solicitation may also include other factors such as technical expertise, corporate experience, and key personnel.
+(b) Procurements not using SAP: Evaluation factors must include both price and past performance; however, the solicitation may also include other factors, such as technical expertise, corporate experience, and key personnel.

 (a) People who serve on these committees and boards are employees of the Service or other Federal agencies who have knowledge of the primary field(s) of work the contractor will perform under the acquisition.